themeteorchef/roll-your-own-authentication/roll-your-own-authentication.md

 What this essentially means is that by providing a service with a unique token for our application, we can make requests for information on behalf of the user.
 So for things like signing in, we can allow the user to use their email/password combination from another service (e.g. Facebook).
 We never store or touch that email/password, because OAuth implements a permissions system wherein users are prompted to log in to and accept or deny our access to their credentials.
 Pretty cool, right?

-Before we get anything wired up in our application, we'll want to spend some time getting the necessary permissions from oAuth providers.
+Before we get anything wired up in our application, we'll want to spend some time getting the necessary permissions from OAuth providers.
 Permissions come in two forms: a client key and a secret key.
 In the next few sections, we'll look at how to set up the services we'll cover below individually.
 Our goal will be to map the credentials we get from each service into our [settings.json files](https://themeteorchef.com/snippets/making-use-of-settings-json/) to make configuration a breeze later.
 To get started, let's look at how our `settings.json` file will be structured.

 #### Storing credentials in settings.json
 For each of the services that we'll cover below, we'll create "applications" which are assigned two unique values: a "client ID" and a "client secret."
 Because these values identify our application, it's important to keep them secure.
 If an attacker got a hold of them, they could potentially pretend to be our application and trick users.
 No bueno.
 To store them, we're going to rely on a [settings.json](https://themeteorchef.com/snippets/making-use-of-settings-json/) file.